ru-mii/uhara/doc/uhara2/tools/unitycs/jitsave/Add (string, string, string, string, short, short, short, byte[])/README.md

 ```
 ## Parameters
 **[in] _assembly**
-Name of the assembly file that holds used method, usually "Assembly-CSharpd.ll".
+Name of the assembly file that holds used method, usually "Assembly-CSharpd.dll".
 <br>
 **[in] _namespace**
 Namespace that method belongs to.